-This is the commercial hub of Lisboa, with banks, offices and shops.
-Its centre, Rossio has cafes, theaters and restaurants.
+This is the commercial hub of Lisboa, with banks, offices, and shops.
+Its center, Rossio has cafes, theaters, and restaurants.
 The Avenida de Liberdade below is Lisboa’s version of the Champs-Elysees.
 The obelisk is a monument to honor the restoration after the earthquake.

 Praco do Comercio, aka Trade Square is right on the River Tejo.
 Ships used to dock and sell goods here.
-There was a palace here pre 1775 earthquake but the King moved it to Belem afterwards.
+There was a palace here pre 1775 earthquake but the King moved it to Belem afterward.
 Bonus tip…There is a wine-tasting center here with 16 local wines offered.
-Woo hoo!
+Woohoo!

 This neighborhood was once the most desirable area to live…the city that surrounds a fortified castle.
 After the earthquake, the wealthy moved west and the fisherman inherited the quarter.